 The advice that I have for anybody who's struggling in this area as a data provider, or as a data buyer, is start with something bite-size, start with something consumable, get that win and then expand as you go.

 We'd like to express our thanks once again to Jonathan Wolf, for sharing his time, knowledge, and thoughts about using data to drive new insights.

-Find SafeGraph among thousands of sources on our Data Marketplace and contact us to learn more about how our platform solution can help you get the most out of any data.
+Contact us to learn more about how our platform solution can help you get the most out of any data.